aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/password-protection-and-encryption/password-protect-directory/_index.md

 A: No, the password must be defined at creation time; to change it, recreate the archive with a new password.

 **Q: Does Aspose.Zip support AES encryption for stronger security?**
-A: Yes, you can switch to `AesEncryptionSettings` for AES‑256 encryption instead of the traditional ZipCrypto.
+A: `AesEncryptionSettings` configures AES‑256 encryption for a ZIP archive.
+Yes, you can switch to `AesEncryptionSettings` for AES‑256 encryption instead of the traditional ZipCrypto.

 **Q: Is the library compatible with .NET 6 and .NET 7?**
 A: Absolutely – the current release works with all modern .NET runtimes.